 Scripts

-The initialization script will be run when the chat is started.
+) will run when the chat is started.

-The Scenario Script and Stage Script can be referenced by actions and events, using import { your_exports } from "@voxta/scenario"; and import { your_exports } from "@voxta/stage"; respectively.
+Scenario script functions can be referenced by actions and events, using import { your_exports } from "./file_name";

 See Scripts for more information.